awsdocs/amazon-sagemaker-developer-guide/doc_source/API_TransformOutput.md

  **S3OutputPath**   <a name="SageMaker-Type-TransformOutput-S3OutputPath"></a>
 The Amazon S3 path where you want Amazon SageMaker to store the results of the transform job\.
 For example, `s3://bucket-name/key-name-prefix`\.
 For every S3 object used as input for the transform job, the transformed data is stored in a corresponding subfolder in the location under the output prefix\.
-For example, the input data `s3://bucket-name/input-name-prefix/dataset01/data.csv` will have the transformed data stored at `s3://bucket-name/key-name-prefix/dataset01/`, based on the original name, as a series of \.part files \(\.part0001, part0002, etc\)\.
+For example, for the input data `s3://bucket-name/input-name-prefix/dataset01/data.csv` the transformed data is stored at `s3://bucket-name/key-name-prefix/dataset01/`\.
+This is based on the original name, as a series of \.part files \(\.part0001, part0002, etc\.\)\.
 Type: String
 Length Constraints: Maximum length of 1024\.
 Pattern: `^(https|s3)://([^/]+)/?(.*)$`